Making The Connection

 With Site-based mentoring, Bigs and Littles meet once a week during the school day.
 After sharing lunch, they can read together, shoot hoops, play a board game, or just talk.
 Just like Community-based mentoring, it’s really all about starting a friendship, providing guidance and inspiring Littles to reach their potential.

-Big Brothers Big Sisters of Elkhart County is planning to launch Site-based mentoring in two local schools in the fall of 2017, We are currently recruiting volunteers, so if you are interested in sharing your lunch hour one day a week with a local child who needs a friend, let us know!
+Big Brothers Big Sisters of Elkhart County is planning to launch Site-based mentoring in two local schools in the fall of 2017, We are currently recruiting volunteers, so if you are interested in sharing your lunch hour one day a week with a local youth who needs a friend, let us know!

 Be A Volunteer